-For more information or to ask any further questions about how I can assist you with your transition online, please feel free to write at: email@example.com.
+For more information, please feel free to write at: email@example.com.

 I usually suggest that we meet online for a chat to discuss your supervision needs and see if there is a fit.

 Are you considering expanding your practice online or already actively using videoconferencing?
 If so, you might find yourself working with a growing number of displaced clients, including professional expats, emigrants, international students, or digital nomads.
 These individuals often have a multilingual background, and their identity is significantly shaped by their experience of displacement.

 To better serve this diverse population, therapists don't necessarily need to be displaced or multilingual themselves.
 However, developing a keen awareness of displacement-related issues is crucial.
 In his address to young therapists, Irvin Yalom advises them to cultivate 'rabbit ears' to tune into the here-and-now aspects of their patients' interpersonal problems (Yalom, 2009).
 For online therapists, it's equally essential to develop such 'displacement rabbit ears' to address a variety of displacement-related issues.